-The Calgary Lesbian and Gay Chinook Endowment Fund provides grants to charitable organizations that offer programs, services, education and support for and about the LGBTQ community.
+The Calgary Chinook Fund provides grants to charitable organizations that offer programs, services, education and support for and about the LGBTQ+ community.
 Groups must be aimed at promoting inclusiveness within Calgary.
-In 2018 our aim is to provide a grant in an amount up to approximately $16,500.
+In 2023 our aim is to provide a grant in an amount up to approximately $43,990.

 Funding is available to registered charitable organizations that create networking and community building among all people by providing information, education, resources, and / or counselling to lesbian, gay, bisexual and transgender Calgarians; their parents, family, friends, and allies.

-To submit an application to the Calgary Lesbian and Gay Chinook fund, please provide a description of your project.
-The project description should not exceed 3 pages in length, printed on your organizational letterhead, and signed by and Authorized Representative (Executive Director, President, Treasurer).
+To submit an application to the Calgary Lesbian and Gay Chinook fund, please provide a description of your project or core funding need.
+The project or core funding needs description should not exceed 3 pages in length, printed on your organizational letterhead, and signed by and Authorized Representative (Executive Director, President, Treasurer).

 Your description of the request should include: